idodov/RedAlert/README.md

 Additionally, there exists a distinct emoji associated with each type of alert, which can be displayed alongside the alert message.

 You have the flexibility to generate various automated actions triggered by the binary sensor or its subsidiary sensors.
-As an example, one potential application is to dispatch alert messages to an LED matrix screen.
-*(forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen)*
+As an example, one potential application is to dispatch alert messages to an LED matrix screen. *(forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen)*

 ![20231013_210149](https://github.com/idodov/RedAlert/assets/19820046/0f88c82c-c87a-4933-aec7-8db425f6515f)

-*As another illustration, you can configure your lights to change colors repeatedly while the alert is active.*
+*As another illustration, you can configure your RGB lights to change colors repeatedly while the alert is active.*

 ![20231013_221552](https://github.com/idodov/RedAlert/assets/19820046/6e60d5ca-12a9-4fd2-9b10-bcb19bf38a6d)